wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

     Default value is `off`.

+### wallarm_acl_access_phase

+Used to improve Wallarm node performance.
+You can use it if you have many [blacklisted IPs](../user-guides/ip-lists/blacklist.md) (for example, the whole countries) that send a lot of requests to the node (CPU shows that the working machine with the node is heavily loaded).

+When set to `on`, the node will immediately block requests from blacklisted IPs without full processing.

+!!! info
+    **Default value**: `off`

 ### wallarm_api_conf

 A path to the `node.yaml` file, which contains access requirements for the Wallarm API.